 Now it’s time to pick out some actual homes to view in person.
 You will need to compile a list of properties with your Realtor.
 Your agent will send you listings, based on your “needs and wants.”
 From these properties, select the homes you want to view.
 Your agent will then set up the showing appointments.

 While you are viewing these homes, make sure that you refine your “needs and wants” list as you see things that you like or no longer want.
 Let your Realtor know if you see something you like or not.
 Doing this will help your agent find properties that are more compatible.
 Don’t be shy about expressing your dislikes when viewing a property.
 This will also help you agent zero in on what you want.
 If you walk into a house that you dislike immediately, don’t waste time, turn around and walk out.
 Your agent will appreciate your decisiveness.

-After touring each home, write down what you liked and didn't like.
-Develop a rating system or checklist that will help narrow the field down.
+After touring each home, write down what you liked and didn’t.
+Develop a rating system or checklist that will help narrow down your potential homes.
 For example, pick the house you like best on day one and compare all other houses to it.
 When you find a better one, use the new favorite as the standard.

-Once you've pinpointed your dream house, it's time to get serious about the financial and contractual side of the purchase.
+Once you’ve selected your your dream house, it’s time to get serious and submit a purchase offer.
 Your RE/MAX agent will be a invaluable resource at this stage since you and the seller have different goals.